 I’ve been around entrepreneurs my whole life.
-My dad did freelance computer repair after his nine to five when I was a kid, and by the time I was a teenager, my parents took the plunge and started their own business.
+My dad did freelance computer repair after his 9-5 when I was a kid, and by the time I was a teenager, my parents took the plunge and started their own business.
 There’s no doubt that growing up around small business owners has inspired me to start my own business.
-Over the years my passion for design led me down a career path that has landed me at Volusion as the Senior Web Designer on the Services team.
+Over the years, my passion for design led me down a career path that has landed me at Volusion as the Senior Web Designer on the Services team.
 After years of back and forth and talking myself in and out of starting my own business, I decided to combine my entrepreneurial spirit with my creativity and dive right in.

 First Things First

 After fully committing myself to the idea of being a small business owner, the next step was to decide on a business name.
 I’ll admit—this took me a little while.
 I wanted the name to feel absolutely perfect.
 After lots of brainstorming, I finally landed on a name that felt just right.
 Thankfully, the domain was available, as well as all of the social media handles.
-I quickly purchased the domain, claimed my social media accounts and voila!
+I quickly purchased the domain, claimed my social media accounts, and voila!
 A Love Letter Co. was born!

 Now that I landed on a name, it was time to design the logo.
 Although I’m a full-time designer, I’ve never been my own client, so I knew this could get interesting.
 A logo is incredibly important because not only is it the face of your brand, but it’s the first impression people have of your business.
 After a few rounds of logo explorations, I finally landed on a logo I was happy with.
 Now I could move forward with designing my products because I had a tangible logo that represented an end goal for me.

 I knew that I wanted to have four products in my store at launch.
 I’m selling T-shirts, enamel pins, and stickers, and after some preliminary research, I knew the enamel pins would take the longest amount of time to produce.
 I already had an idea for an enamel pin, so I went straight to work and sent them into production.